hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

 layout: post
 ---

-Here is my <a href="#table">selection</a> of the best snowshoes for 2018. which I would consider taking to my next winter adventures.
+Here is my <a rel="nofollow" href="#table">selection</a> of the best snowshoes for 2018. which I would consider taking to my next winter adventures.

 Snowshoes are quite useful if you are planning to ascent a mountain or walk in powder snow.
 Snowshoeing is easy to learn and not that expensive.